 HONR 400.
-Management Fellows Senior Seminar
+Management Fellows Senior SeminarGroup 1 course

-The capstone course for Management Fellows.
+This is the capstone course for Management Fellows.
 Students draw on coursework in the program, across the curriculum, and in their majors and utilize their internship experiences to further develop their decision-making skills as they study and discuss business literature and case studies.
 Students demonstrate their ability to identify, analyze, and address organizational problems by completing a substantial individual or group report.